dev-cafe/autocmake/README.md

 ## Bootstrapping a new project

-Bootstrap a CFrame infrastructure out of "nothing":
+Bootstrap a Autocmake infrastructure out of "nothing":

     mkdir cmake  # does not have to be called "cmake" - take the name you prefer cd cmake